Grant-Steinfeld/spark-adventures/PRESENTATION_Oct.2nd.2019.md

 that processes *large data sets* in parallel.

-The core abstraction is the resilient distributed dataset (RDD) a working set of data that resides in RAM for *fast iterative processing*
+The core abstraction is the resilient distributed dataset (RDD) a working set of data that resides in memory allowing for *fast iterative processing*